Bouchra159/Bouchra159/README.md

 # Hi, I'm Bouchra

-I am from Morocco, and I map water.

 I grew up in the south, where the water is running out and people are leaving.
 That is the reason I learned remote sensing.
 I wanted to know whether the drying I kept hearing about was real, or whether it was the kind of thing people say about the past.
 It turned out I could